 The theme for today’s symposium has emerged from the Art & Theory Reading Group’s Art as Gift project.
 The aim of the Art and Theory Reading Group is to bring artistic practitioners together, to read works of contemporary theory and to discuss their relevance or otherwise for contemporary practice.
 In this case Jacques Derrida’s 1991 book on the concept of the gift; Given Time: 1.
 Counterfeit Money.

 The Art as Gift project has been in two parts: reading and discussing the four chapters of Given Time, over four meetings, one meeting per month beginning January, 2017.
-This activity was supported by the ATRG website which contains my summary of Derrida’s text in a series of blog posts [below].
+This activity was supported by the ATRG website which contains my summary of Derrida’s text in a series of blog posts [see Home Page].
 The second part of Art as Gift is today’s presentations and discussions on the relevance of Given Time’s theme of the gift, for contemporary art.
 This will be approached through one of contemporary art’s landmark works, Marcel Duchamp’s Given: 1.
 The Waterfall, 2.
 The Illuminating Gas…, by the artist and critic Peter Suchin, who has been asked to respond to the question “What is Given in Marcel Duchamp’s Given?”
 This question, frames Duchamp’s work (and Duchamp himself) in terms of the gift as something given.